All tutorials

 This function returns the currently supported languages.
 It will return the two letter code, and the name of the language both in that language and in English.

-More information about availableLanguages
+More information about AvailableLanguages

 , including returned results is available in the what3words REST API documentation.